Migracode-Barcelona/old-syllabus-contents/js-core/week-06/lesson.md

 In the example above, the expression `number * 2` is automatically returned because it comes directly after the `=>` arrow (instead of coming after curly braces).
 This is called an `implicit return`.

-### Exercise

-Head over to `exercise.js` and follow the instructions in the comments.

 ### Chaining

 Notice how we were able to write one method after another e.g. `names.map(formatName).forEach(log)`?
 This is called _method chaining_.